bitboxer/bitboxer.de/_posts/2017-10-14-legacy-javascript.md

 you have to change something.
 But what?
 And how?

-Usually the reason for that jQuery spaghetti code is that nobody in the team is able to write good Javascript.
+Usually the reason for that jQuery spaghetti code is that nobody in the team is able to write good maintainable Javascript.
 Just switching the bad jQuery code with bad React code will not help anybody.
 Paying an expert to replace the code to use a modern Javascript framework will not help either.
 Your team needs to get the knowledge to maintain the app and add new features.